TheNoobInventor/lego-ev3-segway/README.md

   yield action
 ```

 The `drive_speed` is set to `0` in the newly formed Action.
-This action is passed to main program loop to calculate the motor output power required to reduce the angle between the segway and the beacon, thus rotating the robot.
+This action is passed to the main program loop to calculate the motor output power required to reduce the angle between the segway and the beacon, thus rotating the robot.

-As the robot rotates towards the beacon, if the `angle_error` is less than `10` degrees, a Proportional Derivative (PD) controller, is used to calculate the `drive_speed` value of a new Action.
-The `steering` value is `0` and the action is yielded to the main program loop to drive the robot forward towards the beacon.
+As the robot rotates towards the beacon, if the `angle_error` is less than `10` degrees, a Proportional Derivative (PD) controller, another PID controller variation, is used to calculate the `drive_speed` value for a new robot Action.
+In this case, the error term is the difference between `100` and the `relative_distance` obtained from the beacon.
+Similarly, the Proportional controller multiplies this error with the controller gain which is added to the Derivative controller, which multiplies the change in the error over time by its controller gain.

+The `steering` value is set to `0` and the action is yielded to the main program loop to drive the robot forward towards the beacon.
 When the `relative_distance` between the robot and beacon is less than `10` the robot action `STOP` is yielded.
 This process is shown in the code snippet below.

 ```
 if abs(angle_error) < 10: